cristianmarint/Universidad/Semestre IV/Programacion Orientada a Objetos/2 Corte/proyecto/index.md

         }
         int range = max - min + 1;

-        /** check if range is small enough for count array **/ /** else it might give out of memory exception while allocating memory for array **/ if (range > MAX_RANGE)
+        if (range > MAX_RANGE)
         {
             System.out.println("\nError : Range too large for sort");